TypQxQ/Home-Assistant-Power-Flow-Gauges/README.md

   ![alt text](doc/dashboard_resources.jpg)
   - Add `https://fonts.googleapis.com/icon?family=Material+Icons` as a Stylesheet resource.
   ![alt text](doc/dashboard_resources_2.jpg)
-- Create the a new Dashboard and copy the contents of `dashboard_icons.yaml` to a it.
+- Create the a new Dashboard and copy the contents of `dashboard_icons.yaml` to it.
   - Go to Settings -> Dashboards -> ADD DASHBOARD -> New Dashboard from scratch
   - Give it a name and click CREATE
   - Go to the new dashboard and Edit -> Click on Three Dots menu -> Raw configuration editor.